laylaroad/laylaroad/README.md

 - Redux & Redux Toolkit
 - WebSocket
 - Figma
-- Understanding of Node.js and Next.js (haven't used in projects yet)

 I'm continually learning and exploring new technologies to enhance my skills and contribute effectively to projects.